geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 It should have the same API, basically.
 Oh, change it to call?
 Yeah, I think that.
-Yeah, as long as it's call and just instead of get run onyx, use onyx runner.
+Yeah, as long as it's call and just instead of get_run_onnx, use ONNX runner.
 I think I pushed this to benchmark.
 Training.
 Did it work on benchmark?